Are Organizations Born or Made Agile?

 Business leaders looking to flex their organization’s agile muscles should consider taking action around the following areas:

-• Conducive environment: To cultivate agility internally, make sure that you offer your staff a supportive, fear-free work environment where diversity of perspectives is accepted and valued and where calculated risk-taking is encouraged.
+- Conducive environment.
+To cultivate agility internally, make sure you offer your staff a supportive, fear-free work environment that accepts and values diversity of perspectives and encourages calculated risk-taking.